pyao137/Flashagram/README.md

 # Flashagram - HackNYU 2022

 Flashagram is a simple flashcard app built using python and pygame.
-It is a project I made with a friend for HackNYU 2022.
 Flashagram allows users to flip through a deck of flashcards, as well as add new decks and delete old ones.

 To run, make sure you have python, pygame, and pygame-text-input (see download info here: https://github.com/Nearoo/pygame-text-input) downloaded.
 Then, simply run the main.py file in this repository.